swiftlang/swift/userdocs/diagnostics/temporary-pointers.md

   In the example above, the `bar` passed to `foo` is a temporary pointer to the elements of `x` which is only valid until `foo` returns.

-Temporary pointers may only be passed as arguments to functions that do not store the pointer value or otherwise allow it to escape the function's scope.
-The Swift compiler can diagnose some, but not all, violations of this rule.
+Temporary pointers may only be passed as arguments to functions which do not store the pointer value or otherwise allow it to escape the function's scope.
+The Swift compiler is able to diagnose some, but not all, violations of this rule.
 Misusing a temporary pointer by allowing it to outlive the enclosing function call results in undefined behavior.
 For example, consider the following incorrect code:

 ```swift
 var x = 42